Composer and teacher, ECU member since 2007Born on 25.11.1980

 I heard Finlandia for the first time in the gymnasium while I was writing a treatise about Jean Sibelius.
 That experience was fantastic!
 I listened to it again and again until I caught myself thinking: how the music is created?
 Back then I couldn’t answer, but I decided to take a closer look.

-During the years I’ve been asking that question from myself a lot, unbeknownst if it can be answered at all.
+During the years I’ve been asking that question myself a lot, unbeknownst if it can be answered at all.
 Perhaps music is like an elusive miracle, happiness that can be felt and that only a few are able to describe and expound.”

 © EMIK 2008